 However, in a family environment, they’re an equally great watchdog and protector of the home.
 You will always be able to count on a Doberman Pinscher to have your back.
 Plus, they’re a great second pair of eyes for your older children.

 RECOMMENDED: 9 Beautiful Colors of Dogs

 Colors of Doberman Pinschers

 Whether a color is “standard” or not doesn’t really matter for most owners.
-Unless you plan to show your dog or have them participate in AKC competitions, color is really just a preference.
+That is, unless you plan to show your dog or have them participate in AKC competitions.
+Otherwise, color is really just a preference and choice among owners.

 That being said, the Doberman Pinscher only has 4 official standard colors as set by the American Kennel Club.
-Even so, AKC recognizes 5 colors – including the White Doberman.
+Even so, AKC recognizes 5 different Doberman colors – including the elusive yet majestic White Doberman Pinscher.

 |DESCRIPTION||STANDARD COLORS||REGISTRATION CODE|